sami-s-hajjaj/ai-labs/lab2.md

       print("Path Cost:", cost)
     ```

-## Challenges
+## Exercise
-1. Will you be able to create a program to run other uninformed search algorithms such as uniform-cost search, depth-first search, etc.?
+1. Fully understand the code as you will have to modify the code for other problem/search algorithms in next labs.

-2. Can you do the same for the vacuum world problem?
+2. How would you modify the code to run other uninformed search algorithms such as uniform-cost search, depth-first search, etc.?
+Which part(s) of the code do you need to modify?
+Think about it and you will work on that in [Lab 3](/lab3).